carpentries/instructor-training/episodes/05-memory.md

 > variously known as *constructivist*, *discovery*, *problem-based*, *experiential*
 > or *inquiry-based* learning.
 >
 > These strategies are not without merit!
+Indeed, they can work exceptionally well with advanced learners.
-But they frequently fall flat.
+> However, they frequently fall flat, especially with novice audiences.
 > A landmark paper by [Kirshner et al.][kirschner-paper]
 > responds to the popularity and uneven success of minimal guidance, applying
 > cognitive load theory to understand why these strategies often fail.